 The tricky part with burnout is that it affects everyone differently.

 You can have two people doing the exact same job at the exact same company, doing the same amount of hours… and one person could become burned out, while the other person sings their way into and out of the office each day.

 But before your flame is extinguished, it’s best to get to the root cause of the problem.

 EVERYTHING You Need To Know Before You Hire a Burnout Specialist For 1-on-1 Coaching

-A stress loss program, just like a weight loss program can vary from as little as one session, to a 7 day program, 28 days or more depending on how much stress you’re trying to ‘lose’ to prevent burnout.
+A stress loss program, just like a weight loss program can vary from as little as one session, to a 7 day program, 28 days or more depending on how much stress you’re trying to ‘lose’ to prevent or overcome burnout.

 You may choose to work with a coach for a week or two to get a feel for them, their style and personality, and if you’re happy with how it’s working you can continue on from there.

 Aiming for an initial 90 day plan ensures you have enough time to work with a coach and begin new habits that put you in control.